hydrogen-music/hydrogen/windows/README.md

 #### Cross-compiling other packages

-    $ make qt libarchive libsndfile portaudio portmidi fftw rubberband
+    $ make qt libarchive libsndfile portaudio portmidi fftw rubberband jack

     real    70m17.737s
     user    199m0.451s
     sys     15m14.591s

-### Cross-compiling Jack support

-    Download and install Jack for Windows

-    Copy the file
-	C:\Windows\System\liback.dll (on Windows XP)
-	 - or -
-	C:\Windows\SysWow64\libjack.dll (on Windows 7-8-10)

-    to $MXE/usr/i686-w64-mingw32.shared/bin/

-    You will also need to copy or link the hydrogen source headers into the project.

-    $ cd $HYDROGEN/../

-    $ git clone git://github.com/jackaudio/jack2.git

-    $ ln -s jack2/common/jack $MXE/usr/i686-w64-mingw32.shared/include/jack

 ### Cross-compiling Hydrogen
+    You will want to change the CMAKE_TOOLCHAIN_FILE to reflect which version of hydrogen you want (i686 = 32bit, x86_64 = 64bit).

     $ cd $HYDROGEN

-    $ cd win32

-    $ mkdir windows_32_bit_build

-    $ cd windows_32_bit_build

-    $ export HYDROGEN_BUILD=$PWD

-    $ cmake ../.. -DCMAKE_TOOLCHAIN_FILE=$MXE/usr/i686-w64-mingw32.shared/share/cmake/mxe-conf.cmake
+    $ cmake -DCMAKE_TOOLCHAIN_FILE=$MXE/usr/i686-w64-mingw32.shared/share/cmake/mxe-conf.cmake

-    $ make
+    $ cpack

     real    4m32.063s
     user    4m14.671s
     sys     0m17.105s

-    $ cd ..

-### Creating the bundle

-    $ ./create_bundle.sh

-This creates a directory *hydrogen_windows_32_bit*, which you can copy to your Windows machine and launch Hydrogen!
+    cpack will create your installer for you, which you can then copy to a windows machine, and install.

 ### Troubleshooting

-When copying the directory above to your Windows machine, you will get a copy conflict.
-This is because Windows' case-insensitivity is put to the test, since two files named *Director.png* and *director.png* exist in the same directory.
-Resolve the conflict in whichever way you wish, since the aforementioned files seem to be unused.

-Using the method described above, You may experience Hydrogen crashing at startup.
-To fix this, download the precompiled libsndfile-1.dll from *http://www.mega-nerd.com/libsndfile/#Download* and put it in the Hydrogen directory.
+Troubleshooting.

 ### Bugs?